softchris/golang-book/04-webdev/01-json/README.md

 ### Notation

 The first step is to create the structures needed to match your JSON data.
-But, you also need to do one more thing, add notations.
-The problem we are looking to solve is is how the `Product` property is called `Id` and not `id` as it's called in the JSON data.
+But you also need to do one more thing, add notations.
+The problem we are looking to solve is how the `Product` property is called `Id` and not `id` as it's called in the JSON data.

 > Won't that just work?

-Unfortunately not
+Unfortunately, not

 > Why don't you just name the struct property `id`

-The library `encoding/json`, is separate package from the main package, meaning we need to make a field name, defined in the main package, uppercase for the `encoding/json` package to find it.
+The library `encoding/json`, is a separate package from the main package, meaning we need to make a field name, defined in the main package, uppercase for the `encoding/json` package to find it.

 So that means, we need to add the following annotations to our above created structs: